Optional Lectio Divina Prayer

 First, we must live purity in our thoughts.
 In a world filled with immodest images, pornography, sexting, hookup apps and sexually explicit content, we must go out of our way to guard our eyes and maintain purity in mind and heart.
 Jesus says in Luke 6:45, “The good man out of the good treasure of his heart produces good, and the evil man out of his evil treasure produces evil.”

 Even within marriage, some sexual acts are not chaste, are not a total gift of self, if they are not open to life.
-Contraception, for example, prevents couples from fully giving themselves to one another as they hold back that which is most intimately theirs — their fertility — and attempt to have the pleasure of the sexual act without a total commitment to the other, including their fertility.
+Contraception, for example, prevents couples from fully giving themselves to each other as they hold back that which is most intimately theirs — their fertility — and attempt to have the pleasure of the sexual act without a total acceptance of the other person, including their fertility.

 Third, to lead with moral authority in terms of chastity, we must also be careful not to cause scandal.
 For those who are not married, resting in the same bed, sleeping over at a boyfriend/girlfriend’s house or having imprudent one-on-one time late at night may not only be a temptation — a near occasion of sin — but it may also give others the wrong impression.
 For married couples, having too much alone time with someone of the opposite sex who is not their spouse can cause similar problems.
 A Christian leader does not merely avoid doing evil but is held to a higher standard (Jas 3:1).
 They must live beyond reproach and avoid doing anything that could give the impression of immoral behavior.